enzo-project/enzo-dev/doc/manual/source/user_guide/InSituPythonAnalysis.rst

 Enzo then passes in simulation information and actual field data pointers to ``libyt``.
 This includes simulation information, like adaptive mesh grid hierarchy, parameters, field labels, etc, and actual simulation data pointers inside ``BaryonField`` array.
 (Data fields are referenced, not copied, from ``libyt``'s perspective, although typically ``yt`` itself will make a copy as needed before any in-place changes occur.)
 ``libyt`` will construct data structures to store simulation information and wrap these data pointers, so that they can be read and used in Python with minimum memory overhead.

+``libyt`` supports calling Python functions from simulation process, and it also supports user interface (**interactive mode** has interactive Python prompt and reloading script feature, and **jupyter kernel mode** has Jupyter Notebook/JupyterLab UI feature).
+We can update Python functions and probe data interactively in the UI.
 After in situ analysis is done, ``libyt`` frees resources allocated for itself, and the simulation will continue.

 At the end, when the simulation is shutting down, Enzo calls ``FinalizeLibytInterface`` in ``src/enzo/InitializeLibytInterface.C``, so that ``libyt`` finalizes the Python interpreters.